 The mission of the North Dakota Game and Fish Department is to protect, conserve and enhance fish and wildlife populations and their habitats for sustained public consumptive and nonconsumptive use.

-LICENSING BY COMPUTER OR BY PHONE QUICK - CONVENIENT - EASY
+LICENSING BY COMPUTER QUICK - CONVENIENT - EASY

-Purchase general licenses and apply for most lottery licenses 24 hours a day - 7 days a week.
+Purchase general licenses 24 hours a day - 7 days a week.
 VISA, DISCOVER, MASTERCARD, AND AMERICAN EXPRESS ACCEPTED.

 Website